klanting/BU-2024-Summer-CS391-Show-Tell/README.md

 This Project is a project for the course
 CS 391 at Boston University Summer Term 2 2024.

 This Project is done for the 'Show & Tell' extra credit.
+Meaning that we needed to use a react tool in a project and give a small presentation about it.
+I chose to use the tool [Flume](https://flume.dev/).

+This project is being Archived because it is finalized.

+This project uses vite as buildtool.

 This project uses flume, you can install flume using
 ```shell